ISYS Search Software

 ISYS Search Software was an Australian supplier of enterprise search software for information access, management, and re-use.
 The company marketed and sold a suite of embedded search, mobile access and information management infrastructure technologies.

 History

 Established in 1988 by Ian Davies, ISYS previously marketed and sold enterprise search applications.
 Davies developed prototype text-retrieval software that would be suitable for use in large databases.
 The Australian market for the prototype software developed; and, in 1991, PC Week Magazine wrote a favourable review that assisted in attempts to break into the US market.

-ISYS products compete with the Verity Ultraseek and the Google Search services, while its infrastructure and embedded search applications compete with Autonomy and FAST Search & Transfer (now a subsidiary of Microsoft).
+ISYS products competed with the Verity Ultraseek and the Google Search services, while its infrastructure and embedded search applications compete with Autonomy and FAST Search & Transfer (now a subsidiary of Microsoft).

 In 2007, ISYS entered the Linux marketplace with the release of the ISYS:sdk and ISYS:web server for Linux platforms, the company's first foray into non-Windows environments.
 In 2009, ISYS released several new applications and a new suite for information access (see applications listed above).